 Winnisook Mountain is a 3270’ peak that sits perched at the headwall of the Big Indian Valley.
 Winni is ranked 56th highest in the Catskill 100 and 21st of the Catskill 67.
-It has east and west summits with the east summit being the high point.
-However, not all high points are the main attraction and that’s the case with Winni.
+It has east and west summits, with the east summit being the high point.
+However, not all high points are the main attraction, and that’s the case with Winni.
 The high point straddles the Big Indian Wilderness and Winnisook Lake land boundary, so it’s on private land, just barely making this peak a close enough peak.
-The Big Indian Valley is walled by the Big Indian Wilderness to its west and the Slide Mountain Wilderness on the east.
+The Big Indian Valley is walled by the Big Indian Wilderness to its west and the Slide Mountain Wilderness to the east.
 Hiking Winni and west Winni from the Slide Mountain parking area makes for a short 2-mile bushwhack.
 Even though it is a short hike, there are many things to excite the seasoned hiker along the way.

 Winnisook Mountain relationship to other peaks

-As the bird flies, Winni is about 1.1-miles to the northeast of Hemlock Mountain (3245’), 1.6-miles east of Spruce Mountain (3381’), and 1.2-miles west-north-west of the 3600’ point called Little Slide which towers over tiny Winniook Lake.
-Little Slide is not really considered a peak but rather a bump on one of Slide Mountains’ massive ridges.
+As the bird flies, Winni is about 1.1-miles to the northeast of Hemlock Mountain (3245’), 1.6-miles east of Spruce Mountain (3381’), and 1.2-miles west-north-west of the 3600’ point called Little Slide, which towers over tiny Winniook Lake.
+Little Slide is not really considered a peak but rather a bump on Slide Mountains’ massive ridges.
 Winni’s summit proper is on private property owned by the Winnisook Club.
 Both Spruce and Winnisook are Catskill 67 peaks.

-Winnisook Lake is owned by the Winnisook Lake Club.
+The Winnisook Lake Club owns Winnisook Lake.
 The lake, now technically a reservoir and was impounded in 1888.
-It was expanded to its current 5-acre size to support fishing for the Winnisook Club members.
-It is the highest lake in the Catskills at 2,664’ and is considered the headwaters of the Esopus Creek.
-It is named after Chief Winnisook a Native American associated with area folklore.
+The club expanded it to its current 5-acre size to support fishing for the Winnisook Club members.
+It is the highest lake in the Catskills at 2,664’ and is considered the Esopus Creek’s headwaters.
+It is named after Chief Winnisook, a Native American associated with area folklore.
 As RT 47 passes the high point in the pass near the lake, it is the highest elevation improved public through road in the state.
 Given its elevation and approach from the hairpin turn below, it can make for a wild ride in the Winter!

 Bushwhacking Winnisook Mountain